-1. Membership (Approved by the General Faculty, October 28, 2009 and by the Board of Regents, January 27, 2010)
+(Approved by the General Faculty, October 28, 2009 and by the Board of Regents, January 27, 2010)

-Library Committee membership consists of one elected faculty member from each School or College and five members from the College with no two from the same discipline and with at least one from the disciplines of Arts and Humanities and one from the disciplines of Sciences and Mathematics.
+Library Committee membership consists of one elected faculty member from each School and five members from the College with no two from the same discipline and with at least one from the disciplines of Arts and Humanities and one from the disciplines of Sciences and Mathematics.

 Professional Librarians shall have one voting member on the committee.
-All other professional librarians shall serve as non-voting members of the committee. .
+All other professional librarians shall serve as non-voting members of the committee.
 Election of a member to the committee is to be held within the School or College among the voting members of that faculty and the name of the elected member reported by the School or College or by the Professional Librarians as appropriate, and the name of the elected member shall be reported by the School or College Dean or by the Professional Librarians to the Secretary of the Faculty Senate.
-Dean to the Secretary of the Faculty Senate.
-Professional librarians shall serve as non-voting members of the committee.
-The Director of Library Services shall also serve as an "ex-officio" non-voting member of the committee.
-The terms of no more than four faculty members shall expire during any given year.
+The Director of Library Services shall also serve as an "exofficio" non-voting member of the committee.
 A chair shall be elected from the School or College members by a simple, majority vote of committee members.

-The chair of the previous year will convene the first meeting of an academic year for the election of a chair and establishment of meeting times.
+The chair of the previous year will convene the first meeting of an academic year for the election of a chair and secretary and establishment of meeting times.